ixLikro/master-ega-java-ee-8-tic-tac-toe/README.md

 # Master: Entwicklung großer Anwendungssysteme

-### A tick-tack-to multilayer Application to get in touch with
+### A tick-tack-to multiplayer Application to get in touch with
 - Java EE
 - Managed Beans
 - JPA
-- JSF
+- JSF 2.3 (with websockets)